 IVECO BUS signs a framework agreement for the sale of up to 500 electric buses in Belgium

-/EIN News/ -- Turin, 25th January 2023.
+Turin, 25th January 2023.
 IVECO BUS, a brand of Iveco Group N.V.
-(MI: IVG), has signed a framework agreement with the Flemish government-owned public transport enterprise De Lijn for the sale of a first batch of 65 E-WAY full electric city buses and further batches up to a total of 500 vehicles.
+IVG, has signed a framework agreement with the Flemish government-owned public transport enterprise De Lijn for the sale of a first batch of 65 E-WAY full electric city buses and further batches up to a total of 500 vehicles.

 The vehicles will be deployed in several cities in Flanders, with deliveries beginning in 2024 and potentially continuing over six years.
 All together they will come to represent the largest fleet of IVECO BUS articulated electric buses in operation.